Come The Revolution

 He smirked.
 “Know many black authors, Smitty?”

-“Uh, I’m aware of Ellison, but haven’t read him.
-But I’ve read the ‘Ballots or Bullets’ speech by the X guy, and part of Reverend King’s ‘I Have a Dream’ speech.”
+“Uh, I’m aware of Ellison but haven’t read him.
+But I’ve read the ‘Ballots or Bullets’ speech by the X guy and Reverend King’s ‘I Have a Dream’ speech.”

 Hill gasped.
 “You, a southern white boy, read a speech by Malcolm X?”